SSanchez7/-CR2-Visualizations./README.md

  This project was carried out in conjunction with Felipe Sanhueza, Benjamin Bustos and Maximiliano Aguilar.

  The final presentation is in `Visualizaciones CR2_FINAL.pfd` file.

+ The dataset `big_data.csv` are not in the repository due to their large size.